JoannaPanda/Movie-Recommendation-System/README.md

 ### Installation Guide
 There are two methods for running for application.

-The most recent and improved installation method is provided here in [Installation Guide txt version](https://github.com/unsw-cse-comp3900-9900-23T1/capstone-project-3900w12aunsoftware/blob/main/readme.txt).
+The most recent and improved installation method is provided here in **[Installation Guide txt version]**(https://github.com/unsw-cse-comp3900-9900-23T1/capstone-project-3900w12aunsoftware/blob/main/readme.txt).
 Please **USE THIS GUIDE** to install and run our application as it is more **efficient and user friendly**.

-Below is another method, which is the one we provided in the Final Report.
+Below is another installation guide, which is the one we provided in the Final Report.
+It is working yet not as simple and efficient as the above method.
-Please see [Installation Guide pdf version](https://github.com/unsw-cse-comp3900-9900-23T1/capstone-project-3900w12aunsoftware/blob/main/CinemaScope%20user%20installation%20manual.pdf) for the utdated installation manual.
+Please see [Installation Guide pdf version](https://github.com/unsw-cse-comp3900-9900-23T1/capstone-project-3900w12aunsoftware/blob/main/CinemaScope%20user%20installation%20manual.pdf) for the outdated installation manual.